emilzeta/DataVis_Final_Project/classmates_projects.md

 April 20 Kaden:

 Kaden is doing similar work as I am, meaning that he is exploring some NHL data and is creating tables and visualizations.

+April 25 Reinhardt:

+He's creating a portfolio of different functions that fulls data from the ECAC Hockey website to create graphs and tables.